Glorieta de las mujeres que luchan: Background

 The plinth where the Columbus statue once stood, photographed just hours after its removal.

 The statue of Christopher Columbus on Paseo de la Reforma, one of two Mexico City monuments dedicated to Christopher Columbus, was removed on 10 October 2020, just two days before a planned protest aimed at toppling it on Columbus Day According to the government of the city, it was removed as part of a series of restorations performed by the National Institute of Anthropology and History (INAH).
 The head of government Claudia Sheinbaum announced that public consultations regarding the monument's future would be held in 2021.
-However, these discussions did not take place, and the city ultimately decided to replace the Columbus statue with Tlalli, a large female head sculpture by Pedro Reyes.
+However, these discussions did not take place, and the city ultimately decided to replace the Columbus statue with Tlali, a large female head sculpture by Pedro Reyes.
 Inspired by the male Olmec colossal heads, the project aimed to honor 500 years of Indigenous women's resistance in Mexico.
 The city government stated that the removal followed a petition signed by 5,000 Indigenous women calling for the "decolonization of Paseo de la Reforma".

 Tlalli sparked several controversies, including the selection of Reyes, a mestizo man, to represent Mexican Indigenous women, as well as its design and name.
 Academics such as the researcher Lucía Melgar and Mixe writer Yásnaya Aguilar voiced objections.
 Melgar argued that the project exemplified how women, particularly Indigenous women, are often portrayed as "generic, mute and immobilized".
 Aguilar questioned the use of a Nahuatl word (Tlalli means land or earth) to name a project inspired on the Olmec culture, which spoke Mixe–Zoque.
 In response to the backlash, Sheinbaum postponed the installation and announced that a committee would handle the proposal.